Ryan Mundy: West Virginia

 Mundy graduated from Michigan in 2007 with a year of eligibility remaining.
 Instead of finishing his college football career at Michigan, Mundy decided to enroll at West Virginia University and join the Mountaineers football team for the 2007 season.
 He took advantage of an NCAA rule that allowed seniors to transfer to another school and participate in athletics without having to sit out a season (as is normally required) if they wish to pursue a field of study that was unavailable at their previous school.
 Mundy enrolled at West Virginia and began work on a master's degree in sports administration.

 Mundy excelled at practice during the 2007 preseason training.
 In his first game vs Western Michigan, Mundy had five total tackles.
-In the second game of the season, Mundy pounced on a Marshall fumble to recover the ball for the Mountaineers, along with his six tackles, in their 48-23 win.
-In the 21-13 loss to USF, Mundy recorded four tackles and his first interception as a Mountaineer.
-Against Syracuse in the 55-14 win at the Carrier Dome, Mundy had an interception on Syracuse's first drive off of a tipped pass.
+In the second game of the season, Mundy pounced on a Marshall fumble to recover the ball for the Mountaineers, along with his six tackles, in their 48–23 win.
+In the 21–13 loss to USF, Mundy recorded four tackles and his first interception as a Mountaineer.
+Against Syracuse in the 55–14 win at the Carrier Dome, Mundy had an interception on Syracuse's first drive off of a tipped pass.
 In the victory against Mississippi State for homecoming, Mundy recorded two pass deflections and five tackles.
 Against Rutgers, Mundy recorded an interception that he returned for 32 yards, his third interception of the season, and also had a hit on receiver Tiquan Underwood that knocked the ball out of his hands to save a touchdown along with 5 total tackles.
 In the victories over Louisville and Cincinnati, Mundy had a total of 4 tackles, two pass deflections, and a fumble recovery against Cincinnati.
-In the 66-21 victory over #20 UConn to clinch the Big East title, Mundy had only one tackle, but did recover a fumble.
+In the 66–21 victory over #20 UConn to clinch the Big East title, Mundy had only one tackle, but did recover a fumble.
 At the end of the regular season, Mundy earned the team's Coaches Contribution Award.
-In Mundy's final collegiate game, the 48-28 victory over Oklahoma in the Fiesta Bowl, he recorded a career-high 11 tackles.
+In Mundy's final collegiate game, the 48–28 victory over Oklahoma in the Fiesta Bowl, he recorded a career-high 11 tackles.

 Mundy finished his collegiate career in the 2007 season with 45 tackles, three interceptions, and two fumble recoveries.
 After the season, Mundy was selected by the National Football Foundation and College Football Hall of Fame's Hampshire Honor Society as a scholar-athlete.

 Ironically, following Mundy's only season as a Mountaineer, West Virginia coach Rich Rodriguez left to become head coach of Michigan, where Mundy had started his college career.

 Professional career

+Pre-draft

 Mundy graduated from West Virginia University, but he was not invited to the NFL Scouting Combine.
 However, Mundy did work out at the West Virginia's Pro Day on March 13, 2008.